Like anyone who has led for over a few years, you’ve probably sensed that things feel a little more chaotic today than they did a few years ago.

 I still want to say yes to everything that comes my way (well, almost everything).

 So why are we so bad at saying no?

 It’s because we want to be liked.
-Which moves us leaders into a serious problem: Leadership requires you to take people to destinations they would not go without your leadership.Why is leadership hard?
+This moves us leaders into a serious problem: Leadership requires you to take people to destinations they would not go without your leadership.Why is leadership hard?
 Because it requires you to take people to destinations they would not go without your leadership.
 Click To Tweet

 Stop for a moment and, if you would, re-read that sentence.

 Leadership is inherently difficult because it requires a leader to take people where they don’t naturally want to go.

 So you have a choice as a leader.